10.04 Standard operating principles

 2. Efficient conversations

-• Clearly communicate the purpose and objectives of discussions to avoid confusion.
+• Clearly communicate the purpose and objectives of discussions.

 3. Trust

-• Build trust among students, faculty, and staff by fostering an environment of honesty, integrity, and accountability.
+• Build trust through honesty, integrity, and accountability.

 4. Listening and transparency